 |11.
 Lunascape Orion||No benchmark tests chould be run|

 |12.
 Midori||No benchmark tests chould be run|

 UR Browser has taken the lead in this test, scoring 1413.48 points, making this browser option the fastest on the market, while Opera One has scored 835.6 points, making it the second-best browser for systems with low resources.

 Even though UR Browser has had better scores, our testers have decided to place Opera One in the first place, as the level of built-in tools, stability, security, speed, and customization features makes it far more capable than UR Browser.

 Not all browsers from the table above were included in this guide, but if you want more information on the topic, feel free to explore the best 12 browsers for use on old or slow PCs.

 In this article, we explored some of the best browser software options on the market that work perfectly fine without having a high impact on your system’s resources.

-Opera is by far the best option, giving you access to top of the range online privacy and security features, great customization power, built-in VPN service, incredibly fast speeds, and also low system requirements to do so.
+Opera One is the best option, giving you access to top-of-the-range online privacy and security features, great customization power, built-in VPN service, breakneck speeds, and low system requirements.

-Please feel free to let us know what software option you chose from this list and what you experience was when using it, by using the comments section below.
+Please let us know what software option you chose from this list and your experience using it in the comments section below.